linkel/nand2tetris/README.md

 - Mar 24, 2020: I have completed the assembler.
 It works for code with labels.
 Successfully played Pong translated from assembly to binary via the assembler I wrote.
 - Mar 31, 2020: Working slowly on chapter 7, the VM.
 Writing something to convert from an intermediate language into assembly.
     - Qualms: Is it really okay for me to have 6 - 8 assembly instructions per VM command?
 Feels like unknown territory.
+- Apr 3, 2020: Done with Stage I of Chapter 7 project, which is to implement the VM arithmetic and logical commands with the constant push.